sebastienrichoz/TWEB-Interactive-Polls/README.md

-# TWEB project : Interactive polls with Pollak
+# AMT project - Gamified app : Interactive polls with Pollak

 Pollak is a web application which allows you to create and join polls.
 Everyone can ask and answer questions.
 The creator has the ability to close the room.

+**This project has been updated with gamification features**

+Server API for gamification: [https://github.com/moodah/AMT_Gamification](https://github.com/moodah/AMT_Gamification)

+*Original repo Interactive Polls: [https://github.com/damienrochat/TWEB-Interactive-Polls](https://github.com/damienrochat/TWEB-Interactive-Polls)*

 ## Preview